strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/google-app-engine.md

 In this guide we are going to:

 - Create a new Strapi project
-- Configure PostgreSQL for the production enviroment
+- Configure PostgreSQL for the production environment
 - Deploy the app to Google App Engine
 - Add the [Google Cloud Storage file uploading plugin](https://github.com/Lith/strapi-provider-upload-google-cloud-storage) by [@Lith](https://github.com/Lith)